 In our everyday, non-emergency lives, we have fuel.
 We cook, heat and cool with it all the time and don’t think much about it.
 Many people have an emergency plan for power outages and figure they’ll just pull out the camp stove, propane, and then either cook or home can all the meat in the freezer at that point.
 I’m here to tell you that when things go crazy, there will be much more to worry about than canning your thawing meats.
 Why not take care of it now when you have the time, readily available fuel and energy to get it done?

 #4 – You know what goes in the bottle

 When you home can meat there are no hidden ingredients.
 You know exactly what goes in is what comes out.
 No artificial anything unless you are into that sort of thing.
 Then by all means, add those artificial ingredients!

 #5 – Painless power outages

 Cooking during a power outage is so simple with home-canned meats.
-They are completely cooked through so we just add them to whatever recipe we are throwing together and heat it up.
-No extended cooking times (which use up precious alternative fuels.
+They are already completely cooked through so we just add them to whatever recipe we are throwing together and heat it up.
+No extended cooking times, which use up precious alternative fuels.
 Another option is to drain the meat and then use it in something like chicken salad, a family favorite.

 # 6 – Save money (really this reason alone should convince you)

 Canned meats are expensive.
-Where I live a small tuna sized can of chicken, 10 ounces, is about $3.
+Where I live a small tuna-sized can of chicken, 10 ounces, is about $3.
 With my large family, a meal gets pretty pricey buying canned meats, but I can bottle a whole quart (2 lbs) of chicken for about $3.00.
 I buy my chicken in bulk, usually 80 lbs at a time for less than $2 per pound, sometimes way less.
 Then I’m always eating sale price chicken.
-That 80# will keep me until the next big sale when I just rinse and repeat.
+That 80 pounds will keep me until the next big sale when I just rinse and repeat.

 #7 – Save time